Yet-Zio/Master-Browser_/README.md

 # What's New in v1.0.4?
 - Fixed issues with signature in some phones.
+- Added support to Android v4.0(Ice-Cream-Sandwich).
+Lower versions are not supported.
 - Added screen and layout support for all sizes especially tablets.

 # About Source